zuozhenggh/learning-library/oic-integration-library/core-competencies/b2b/getting-started/getting-started-b2b/gettingStartedB2B.md

 The Host Profile has only B2B Identifiers for you to enter.
 This is where you will enter your company's identity information such as EDI Interchange ID and AS2 Identifier.
 Certain other types of configuration, such as Signing Certificates for your company, etc. are entered in Connections, explained later.

-When you send electronic documents to an external trading partner, some of the B2B Identifiers you enter in the Host Profile are inserted into the message so that the recipient party can identify the sender of the message as being your company.
+When you send electronic documents to an external trading partner, some B2B Identifiers you enter in the Host Profile are inserted into the message so that the recipient party can identify the sender of the message as being your company.

 ### *Trading Partners*